German states plan to relax virus rules for Christmas

 Under their plans, aid would be extended for firms hit by November’s restrictions.
 The government expects November aid to cost 10-15 billion euros and sources estimate additional costs for December, possibly of some 15-20 billion euros.

 Europe’s biggest economy grew by a record 8.5% in the third quarter following a 9.8% plunge in the spring.
-However, German business morale fell for the second month in November, pointing to contraction in the fourth quarter, said Ifo.
+However, German business morale fell for the second month in November, pointing to a contraction in the fourth quarter, Ifo said.

 Germany saw the number of coronavirus cases rise by 13,554 in the latest 24-hour period to a total of 942,687 on Tuesday.
 The reported overall death toll was 14,361.

-Additional reporting by Caroline Copley and Christian Kraemer; writing by Madeline Chambers; editing by Thomas Seythal, Kevin Liffey, Alexandra Hudson
+Additional reporting by Caroline Copley and Christian Kraemer; Writing by Madeline Chambers; Editing by Thomas Seythal, Kevin Liffey, Alexandra Hudson and Alison Williams

 Our Standards: The Thomson Reuters Trust Principles.